-Mary McAleese looks at what it is like to be wheelchair bound in the city of Dublin.
+Future president of Ireland looks at what it is like to be wheelchair bound in the city.

 In 1979 Mary McAleese joined RTÉ Television as a presenter on the 'Today Tonight' programme.
 The following year she reported on being disabled in Dublin, at the time one of the most inaccessible cities for people in wheelchairs.

-In this report Mary journeys around Dublin in a wheelchair and can be seen at landmark locations on O'Connell Street such as the Savoy cinema, as well as at public bulidings such as the GPO, National Library of Ireland, the National Museum of Ireland, and the National Gallery.
+In this report Mary McAleese travels around Dublin in a wheelchair and demonstrates how inaccessible many public buildings such as the GPO, the National Library of Ireland, the National Museum of Ireland, the National Gallery and cinemas are.

 This episode of 'Today Tonight' was broadcast on 16 October 1980.